kuboaki/ev3_train/README.md

 ## Development Environment

 TOPPERS/EV3RT (Real-Time platform for EV3) and C are used for program development.
+Older version codes should be modified to be able to run on 1.1.
+We recommend updating to 1.1.

 Of course, any other programming language that supports the EV3 will work just fine.

 [EV3RT on TOPPERS](https://dev.toppers.jp/trac_user/ev3pf/wiki/WhatsEV3RT)

+NOTE: If you want to simulate using the hakoniwa-ros2sim environment, please refer to [How to simulate](hakoniwa-ros2sim_simulation.md) (sorry, only for Japanese).

 ## Contents Tree